Romeo and Juliet (1936 film): Production

 Thalberg had only one choice for director: George Cukor, who was known as "the women's director".
 Thalberg's vision was that the performance of Norma Shearer, his wife, would dominate the picture.
 In addition to such noted Shakespearean actors as Howard and Barrymore, Thalberg cast many screen actors and brought in East Coast drama coaches (such as Frances Robinson Duff who coached Shearer) to teach them.
 In consequence, actors previously noted for naturalism were found to give more stage-like performances.
 The shoot extended to six months, and the budget reached $2 million, MGM's most expensive sound film up to that time.

 As in most Shakespeare-based screenplays, Cukor and his screenwriter Talbot Jennings cut much of the original play, using around 45% of it.
 Many of these cuts are common ones in the theatre, such as the second chorus and the comic scene of Peter with the musicians.
 Others are filmic: designed to replace words with action, or rearranging scenes in order to introduce groups of characters in longer narrative sequences.
 Jennings retained more of Shakespeare's poetry for the young lovers than any of his big-screen successors.
 Several scenes are interpolated, including three sequences featuring Friar John in Mantua.
 In contrast, the role of Friar Laurence (an important character in the play) is much reduced.
 A number of scenes are expanded as opportunities for visual spectacle, including the opening brawl (set against the backdrop of a religious procession), the wedding and Juliet's funeral.
 The party scene, choreographed by Agnes de Mille, includes Rosaline (an unseen character in Shakespeare's script) who rebuffs Romeo.
 The role of Peter is enlarged, and played by Andy Devine as a faint-hearted bully.
 He speaks lines which Shakespeare gave to other Capulet servants, making him the instigator of the opening brawl.
 The film includes two songs drawn from other plays by Shakespeare: "Come Away Death" from Twelfth Night and "Honour, Riches, Marriage, Blessing" from The Tempest.

 Clusters of images are used to define the central characters: Romeo is first sighted leaning against a ruined building in an arcadian scene, complete with a pipe-playing shepherd and his dog; the livelier Juliet is associated with Capulet's formal garden, with its decorative fish pond.

+Herbert Stothart draws on Pyotr Ilyich Tschaikovsky's Fantasy Overture “Romeo and Juliet” when creating the film's score.
+Stothart also uses the stately Pavane from Peter Warlock's Capriol suite.
+Neither of these sources are credited.